DestinE-Climate-DT/autosubmit-scan/docs/SSH_CONNECTION_POOLING.md

-# SSH Connection Pooling Guide
+# SSH Connection Reuse Guide

-This document explains how autosubmit-scan manages SSH connections to prevent timeouts and optimize performance when scanning remote files.

-## Problem
+**For unfamiliar terms, see the [Glossary](GLOSSARY.md).**

+This document explains how to set up [SSH connection reuse](GLOSSARY.md#ssh-connection-reuse) (also called "SSH ControlMaster" or "connection pooling"). **This setup is REQUIRED for scanning [remote files](GLOSSARY.md#remote-file-access) over SSH/SFTP** - without it, scans will fail with timeout errors.

+**Quick setup:** See the one-time setup in the [README](../README.md#important-ssh-setup-required-for-remote-scans).

+**Analogy:** SSH connection reuse is like carpooling vs everyone driving separately - more efficient and faster.

+## Why This Is Required

-When scanning remote files over SSH/SFTP, the workflow creates multiple connections:
+When scanning remote files over SSH/SFTP, the tool creates multiple connections for different operations:
 - File discovery (glob expansion)
 - File fingerprinting (metadata extraction)
 - Pattern matching (content scanning)